chrxh/alien/README.md

 # 💽 Installer
 Installer for Windows: [alien-installer.msi](https://alien-project.org/media/files/alien-installer.msi) (Updated: 2024-04-26)

-In the case that the program crashes for an unknown reason, please refer to the troubleshooting section in [alien-project.org/downloads.html](https://alien-project.org/downloads.html).
+In the case that the program crashes for an unknown reason, please refer to the troubleshooting section below.

 # 🔨 How to build the sources
 The build process is mostly automated using the cross-platform CMake build system and the vcpkg package manager, which is included as a Git submodule.